Highlights from the Aussie Open | Pictures | Reuters

 Kei Nishikori of Japan hits a return to David Ferrer of Spain during their men's singles fourth round match atmore

-Andy Murray of Britain reacts after winning a point against Grigor Dimitrov of Bulgaria during their men's sinmore
+Andy Murray of Britain celebrates defeating Tomas Berdych of Czech Republic to win their men's singles semi-fimore

 Rafael Nadal of Spain runs to hit a return to Tomas Berdych of the Czech Republic during their men's singles qmore